Marabii/Marabii/README.md

 ## About me

-I'm a software engineer finishing my M.Eng. in Computer Science at École des Mines de Saint-Étienne, currently interning at Murex in Paris.
-I work across the whole stack: Spring Boot and Rust back ends, React and Next.js front ends, and the tooling around them.
-The projects I enjoy most are the ones where performance is measurable (a parser that runs at up to 1.3 GB/s, a CI loop cut from 5 hours to under a minute) or where an AI model has to act in a real environment rather than a benchmark.
+Software engineer with an M.Eng. in Computer Science from École des Mines de Saint-Étienne, previously at Murex and Diverta.
+I specialize in full-stack architecture with a keen interest in backend development primarily using Rust axum, Spring Boot and also on developer tooling and measurable performance.
+Notable wins include building a 1.3 GB/s zero-copy parser of a format called TOON similar to JSON and cutting environment patching delays from 5 hours down to 20 minutes at murex.

 ---